reddiridabl666/StG/README.md

 - Slow down/show hitbox:
   - Shift
   - RB
+-Pause
+  - Esc
+  - Start

-Only X-input gamepads are supported
+Only X-input gamepads are supported, mouse is supported only in menus